Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

-This process sometimes uncovers other relations in the data that were not obvious before and still allows you the ability to instantly revert to your notes or primary data selection. -- For more detail, see Querying Data in the main manual and Working With Networks.
+This process sometimes uncovers other relations in the data that were not obvious before and still allows you the ability to instantly revert to your notes or primary data selection. - For more detail, see Querying Data and Working With Networks.

-To open a project, click on a project on the Welcome Screen in the main manual, or if a project is already open, and you want to open another one, select Project > Open.
+To open a project, click on a project on the Welcome Screen, or if a project is already open, and you want to open another one, select Project > Open.